 Reduced-Cost Bus Passes for low-income individuals, regular passes at $8 each and Handi-Van passes at $16 each.
 Passes are sold Monday through Friday, 8:00 a.m.-12:00 p.m. and 1:00-5:00 p.m.

-Senior Coffee Club on Wednesday mornings from 9:00-10:30 a.m., speakers and presentations on a variety of subjects are on the first and third Wednesday mornings starting at 9:30 a.m.
+Senior Coffee Club on Wednesday mornings from 9:00-10:30 a.m., speakers and presentations on a variety of subjects are on the third Wednesday mornings of the month starting at 9:30 a.m.

 Computer Center providing free high-speed internet access on two computers with printing capabilities.